By: Brian Henning

 Importance of Content Marketing for eCommerce

-Content marketing should be at the core for any eCommerce business.
-You will find it woven into a majority of a businesses online efforts, from email marketing, on to advertising copy, and all the way through to social media posts.
-All of these touch points should follow a consistent theme and work with one another to tell a story and create interest.
+Content marketing should be at the core of any eCommerce business.
+You will find it woven into a majority of a business's online efforts, from email marketing to advertising copy, and all the way through to social media posts.
+All of these touchpoints should follow a consistent theme and work with one another to tell a story and create interest.
 In order to create content that works, you first need to identify the audience you are trying to reach and ensure that the customer is at the center of your strategy.
-When it comes to focusing on your customers, Search Engine Watch states that “Not only does this give you benefits in the moment by offering the information they want/need, it also gives you long-term benefits by establishing the authority of your brand.”
+When it comes to focusing on your customers, Search Engine Watch states that “Not only does this give you benefits in the moment by offering the information they want/needs, it also gives you long-term benefits by establishing the authority of your brand.”
 Your audience may live and shop in a variety of places online.
 Identifying key demographics will help refine who you’re after.

 Content marketing is at the core of our efforts here at E-dreamz.
 If you’d like to learn more about how content marketing can help your eCommerce business, please contact us today.